Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 the logo would be emphasized in the #daa520 on the home page only, which would be consistent with all other pages since they would all use the 'active' class to reinforce which page the user is on.

-The content would be a simple 'welcome' message, then the callout to signup followed by his latest you-tube recording.
+The content for each page would be supplied by Ewan.
+The layout would be a simple 'welcome' message, then the callout to signup followed by his latest you-tube recording.

 The about me page would be more detailed.
 To follow the header, the callout will be next with the page title underneath it and content.
 The page will be broken down into three sections: History, My Guitars, My Equipment.
 Each section will have anchor links to move directly to that section of the page or move back to